 The elementary handbook combines useful day-to-day information with school procedures and policies.
 Elementary handbooks and the Student Citizenship Handbook will be provided to families at the beginning of the school year.
 Please contact the school office to request copies.

 Guiding Behavior Principles

-The Guiding Behavior Principles will be posted in every classroom, as all other rules fall into these three categories.
-Teachers will spend time discussing these expectations.
+The Guiding Behavior Principles will be posted in every classroom, as all other rules fall into these three categories, and teachers will spend time discussing these expectations.

 Work – Respect – Belong

 - Work – Do what you are supposed to be doing, bring the materials and tools needed for the task.

 - Respect – Treat other people and their property the way you want to be treated.

 - Belong – Be where you are supposed to be and be there on time.

 Teachers will also discuss “expected” and “unexpected” scenarios and may choose to generate a list of situations to decide what each behavior looks like, sounds like and feels like.
 When students are involved, they share ownership in the expected behaviors for our school.

 Expected – Unexpected – Bottom Line/Extremely Unlikely